 The Program is extremely intense and rigorous.
-Students should see their education as their primary responsibility and should not allow any outside activity to interfere with their ability to accomplish the requirements necessary as a PA student.
-Therefore, outside employment is strongly discouraged during the didactic phase of the Program and is prohibited during the clinical phase.
+Students should view their education as their primary responsibility and should not allow any outside activity to interfere with their ability to accomplish the requirements necessary as a PA student.
+Therefore, outside employment is strongly discouraged during the didactic phase and is prohibited during the clinical phase of the Program.